Repo-Dev-Solutions/hollaex-apidoc/source/index.html.md

 > Make sure to replace `$API_KEY`, `$API_SIGNATURE`, and `$API_EXPIRES` with your own key, signature, and expires values.

-HollaEx uses HMAC-SHA256 authentication for private user access to the API.
+Patriot Exchange uses HMAC-SHA256 authentication for private user access to the API.
 HMAC-SHA256 takes a string and secret key (your `api-secret`) and outputs an encoded signature (your `api-signature`).
 The string being encoded should follow the format `${METHOD}${PATH}${api-expires}`, where `METHOD` is the HTTP method of the request, `PATH` is the path of the request, and `api-expires` is a unix timestamp indicating when the request expires.
 If the request includes a body, the JSON body object should be appended to the string being encoded e.g. `${METHOD}${PATH}${api-expires}${JSON_BODY}`.
 You can use an online [HMAC generator](https://www.freeformatter.com/hmac-generator.html) to generate the signature.

 Examples of strings being encoded:

-- `GET` request to `https://api.hollaex.com/v2/user/balance` that expires at `1575516146`
+- `GET` request to `https://api.patriotexchange.net/v2/user/balance` that expires at `1575516146`
   - `GET/v2/user/balance1575516146`
-- `POST` request to `https://api.hollaex.com/v2/order` that expires at `1575516146` with body `{"symbol":"btc-usdt","side":"buy","size":0.001,"type":"market"}`
+- `POST` request to `https://api.patriotexchange.net/v2/order` that expires at `1575516146` with body `{"symbol":"btc-usdt","side":"buy","size":0.001,"type":"market"}`
   - `POST/v2/order1583284849{"symbol":"btc-usdt","side":"buy","size":0.001,"type":"market"}`

-You can register for a new HollaEx `api-key` and `api-secret` in the [security section](https://pro.hollaex.com/security) of hollaex.com.
+You can register for a new Patriot Exchange `api-key` and `api-secret` in the [security section](https://trade.patriotexchange.net/) of trade.patriotexchange.net.

-HollaEx expects `api-key`, `api-signature`, and `api-expires` to be included in all Private API requests to the server in the request header with the following format:
+Patriot Exchange expects `api-key`, `api-signature`, and `api-expires` to be included in all Private API requests to the server in the request header with the following format:

 ```
 api-key: <API_KEY>